sergeyieffe/portfolios/README.md

 **Showreels / rich media wins!** If you have enough to showcase in your folio you should always think about nicely done and impressive video reel.
 Minimum +20% of success guaranteed.

 **Try to create your own useful resources:** This works as hell if you want to give your portfolio and personal brand some quality promotion.
-Cool code snippets, UI elements, nicely-done code snippets, tutorials, web design templates, online courses, e-books.
+Cool code snippets, UI elements, nicely-done scripts for web designing, tutorials, web design templates, online courses, e-books.
 You can even sell it, and earn passive income.
 And it works!
 Employees notice that immediately.

 **Keep reasonable balance anyway:** It's extremely hard and time consuming to create advanced portfolios of many pages hard-coding it from scratch, even if you're great at it.
 So think about likewise CMS solution maybe (Wordpress is still one of the best).
 This is anyhow a tough task to maintain a portfolio app/website of more than 20 units.